Progesterone and ’t do anything without the other.are like partners in crime. They simply can

 There are two main types of progesterone in the market today.
 Experts in the medical field have diverse beliefs on the efficiency of both treatment options.
 Both have their own strengths and weaknesses too.
 But, what may be effective for you may not be effective for others.
 It’s a matter of taking care of your needs when choosing progesterone supplements.

-For now, check out on these types of progesterone that you can choose from.
+For now, check out on these types that you can choose from.

-These are the synthetic forms of progesterone.
+These are the synthetic forms.
 It is also referred to as the progestins in the market.
 This is made available in oral forms to provide long-lasting and stronger type of progesterone.
 This type is often used in the American medical set up, where it is mainly prescribed as an agent for contraception.

 There are different forms of progestogens:

-- MPA or Medroxyprogesterone acetate – This is used in both HRT and contraception.
-It is in an injectable form if it is used for contraception and for uterine bleeding management.
-It is considered as an HRT or Hormonal Replacement Therapy when applied to address conditions related to menopause.
+- MPA or Medroxyprogesterone acetate – Used in both HRT and contraception.
+In an injectable form if used for contraception and for uterine bleeding management.
+Considered as an HRT or Hormonal Replacement Therapy when applied to address conditions related to menopause.

-- Norethindrone – This is also commonly used in contraceptive forms
+- Norethindrone – Commonly used in contraceptive forms

-- Megastrol acetate – this is the form of progesterone that is used in cancer management
+- Megastrol acetate – A form of progesterone used in cancer management

-- Norgestrel – This is used for oral contraception, but in conjunct with estrogen forms
+- Norgestrel – Used for oral contraception, but in conjunct with estrogen forms

-- 17-a-hydroxyprogesterone caproate – another synthetic form of progesterone that is similar to Megastrol acetate
+- 17-a-hydroxyprogesterone caproate – Another synthetic form of progesterone similar to Megastrol acetate

 Although this form of progesterone is derived from plants, it is not usually made as an oral supplement.
-The professionals want to offer the needing populations with easy yet very effective means of introducing progesterone into the body.
+The professionals want to offer the needing populations with easy and effective means of introducing progesterone into the body.
 In this case, natural progesterone as topical creams.
-Experts in the study of progesterone know that the hormones can get destroyed if they pass the acidic environment of the stomach.
-Because of that, there will be very minimal to no absorption at all of oral progesterone.
+Experts know that the hormones can get destroyed if they pass the acidic environment of the stomach.
+Because of that, there will be minimal to no absorption at all of oral progesterone.

 How to Use Progesterone Cream